shaik-rehna/Customer-Segmentation/README.md

 ## Dataset

-The dataset is the **Credit Card Dataset for Clustering**, containing approximately 9,000 active credit-card customers and 18 columns.
+The dataset is the **Credit Card Dataset for Clustering**, containing 8950 active credit-card customers and 18 columns.

 Dataset source: